top of page

 Pelvic Floor Therapy

-Pelvic Floor Dysfunction refers to many problems that occur when the muscles of the pelvic floor are weak, tight, demonstrate poor coordination or there is an impairment of the sacroiliac joint, low back, coccyx and/or hip joint.
+Pelvic Floor Dysfunction refers to many problems that occur when the muscles of the pelvic floor are weak, tense, demonstrate poor coordination or there is an impairment of the sacroiliac joint, low back, coccyx and/or hip joint.
+And although Pelvic floor issues are more common in females, males may also experience issues.

 Through Pelvic Floor assessment we are able to treat the following conditions: